NutmeggerIsaac/nutmeggerisaac.github.io/index.md

-# Welcome to Isaac Torcellini's website.
+*Welcome to Isaac Torcellini's website.*

-Welcome to a website which is made by someone who only knows Markdown.

-But hopefully it's at least organized.

-## Resources:
+# Resources:

 [Are you a Puritan or a Royalist?
 Take this definitive quiz to find out!](/Puritan.or.Royalist.Quiz.pdf)

 [A common question: What about free will?](/What.about.free.will.pdf)

-## Theology notes:
+# Theology notes:

 body/soul≠flesh/spirit